3.12 Traffic Calming

 Considerations: Appropriate for consideration on street types with an arterial classification (i.e., Downtown, Downtown Neighborhood, Urban Village Main, Urban Village Neighborhood, Urban Center Connector, Industrial Access).

-Curb bulbs are created by extending the sidewalk or curb line into the street at an intersection or mid-block crossing location (Standard Plan and Specification 432a) in order to shorten the crossing distance for pedestrians and improve visibility at crossing locations.
+Curb bulbs are created by extending the sidewalk or curb line into the street at an intersection or mid-block crossing location (Standard Plan 432a) in order to shorten the crossing distance for pedestrians and improve visibility at crossing locations.
 By physically and visually narrowing the street, curb bulbs also have a traffic calming effect.
 See the Pedestrian Crossing section for design guidance for curb bulbs.

 Considerations: Appropriate for consideration on street types with arterial and non-arterial classifications (Downtown, Downtown Neighborhood, Urban Village Main, Urban Village Neighborhood, Urban Center Connector, Residential Street, Neighborhood Street, Neighborhood Curbless, and Urban Curbless).
 Check the modal plan recommendations, particularly for Freight and Transit to ensure that the curb bulbs will not conflict with future or existing facilities and/or operations.
 In some cases, curb bulbs may also be integrated with bioretention to manage stormwater runoff from the right-of-way.